 TOEFL (paper-based): overall score of 600 with a Test of Written English score of 5.5

 TOEFL (internet-based): overall score of 110 with component scores of at least: Listening 22, Reading 24, Speaking 25, and Writing 24.

-English Language GCSE, or O-level: grade B (for IGCSE, please see below)
+English Language GCSE: grade B or grade 6 (for IGCSE, please see below)